-This Coquito recipe is a creamy and rich coconut-based Puerto Rican cocktail similar to an eggnog and a deliciously thick holiday drink loaded with spices and rum!
+This Coquito Recipe is a thick and creamy coconut-based Puerto Rican cocktail similar to eggnog and a deliciously thick holiday drink loaded with spices and rum!

 Do you love eggnog?
 You will love this coquito recipe!
 Do you hate eggnog?
 You may still love this coquito recipe!

-While the coquito is often referred to as Puerto Rican Eggnog, this recipe doesn’t actually contain any eggs.
+While the coquito is often referred to as Puerto Rican Eggnog, this recipe doesn’t actually contain any cooked or raw eggs or egg yolks.
 But it’s just as rich and delicious as the traditional nog we’re used to here in the states.

 What Is A Coquito?